VIP 99 CENT SALE: Check out our newly expanded 2021 exclusive VIP Podcast line-up with new Apple Podcasts app VIP feed compatibility, new payment options, new VIP Member Testimonials - Pro Wrestling Torch

 Our revised 2021 VIP Podcast line-up includes these additional new series:

-•The Everything Mailbag w/Rich Fann & Zack Heydorn: Rich and Zack get together to answer emails from VIP members reacting to content on the main weekend Everything with Rich Fan podcast.
+•The Everything Mailbag w/Rich Fann & Zack Heydorn: Rich and Zack get together to answer emails from VIP members reacting to content on the main weekend Everything with Rich Fann podcast.

 •Nick & Tom’s Intercontinental Adventure: This WWE-focused weekend show features longtime PWTorch contributor Tom Colohue and PWTorch Smackdown Hits & Misses author Nick Barbati for a spirited, passionate, and sometimes combative (in a friendly way!) battle of takes on the week’s top stories, segments, and matches in WWE.
 They close with a look back at the Pro Wrestling Torch Newsletter’s coverage of WWE 20 years ago that week in the latest back issue posted online for VIP members.